Eatgrapes/Live2D-JavaBinding/README.md

 ## Contributing

 Pull Requests (PRs) are welcome!
-If you'd like to help implement motion managers, expression support, or other features, feel free to contribute.
+If you'd like to help implement other features, feel free to contribute.

 ## License